-If your travels take you where your internet signal can’t follow, it’s a good idea to have a stand-alone GPS that can guide you even without an internet connection.
-While driving in unfamiliar places and back roads, having a navigation system that can show you landmarks, as well as street names, can be a big time saver.
+If your travels take you where your internet signal can’t follow, it’s a good idea to have a stand-alone GPS that will guide you without an internet connection.
+While driving in unfamiliar places and back roads, have a navigation system showing you landmarks and street names.
+It will be a big time saver.

 Going on hikes, to the beach, or even just getting in the car after a rainy day can track in all kinds of debris into your car.
 Having a durable floor mat will save your car a lot of wear and tear, and make it easier to dump out dirt.

 A quality set of straps or cargo box for securing your cargo and recreation equipment is a must for anyone who uses a roof rack.
-Items like kayaks, snowboards, and tents can take up a lot of space (or simply not fit) inside of your vehicle, but they can easily be transported by utilizing your roof and tie-down straps.
+Items like kayaks, snowboards and tents take up a lot of space (or simply don’t fit) inside of your vehicle.
+They are easily transported by utilizing your roof and tie-down straps.
 For extra protection from the elements and without having to deal with tarps, cargo boxes provide secure storage.

 Being outdoors or in the middle of nowhere doesn’t mean you have to leave every convenience behind.
 Your car’s 12v socket can actually be used to heat water no matter where you go.
-There are numerous travel kettles on the market that you can use to make hot cocoa, tea, noodles, or freeze-dried foods.
+There are numerous travel kettles available on the market to use to make hot cocoa, tea, noodles, or freeze-dried foods.
 It’s one of the easiest ways of guaranteeing a hot cup of coffee or a meal right from your car without having to pack much.

 Wherever your next outdoor adventure takes you, be sure to be prepared before you leave.